anjalibshah/anjalibshah.github.io/_posts/2016-02-04-Elevating-Healthcare-Experience.md

 ![ARMAWeekModified.png]({{site.baseurl}}/images/ARMAWeekModified.png)

-_Please note that some of the numbers and actual timelines have been obfuscated in the figure above to protect sensitive information of clients of the startup._
+_Please note that some of the numbers and actual timelines have been obfuscated in the figures above to protect sensitive information about clients of the startup._

 ### Deep Dive: What led me to the choice of models for my analyses?